KIMTAEWON25/medical_AI/README.md

 # MRI Modality (t1ce, bb, others) Classification

-This repository contains the implementation of an MRI Modality Classification model designed to categorize MRI scans into distinct sequences such as T1ce, BB, others.
-The model processes images in three planes - axial, sagittal, and coronal - to fully leverage the spatial information of brain tissues.
+This repository includes an MRI Modality Classification model that sorts MRI images into specific sequences: T1-weighted post-contrast (T1ce), Black Blood (BB), and other sequences.
+The model is designed to analyze scans across three different planes—axial, sagittal, and coronal—to utilize the full spectrum of spatial information available in brain tissue imaging.